igorbpf/Robots/README.md

 The formation folder contains code for the flocking-formation problem.
 Robots following a leader.

-The solution was inspired in the algorithm described in the article of Vincenzo Gervasi and Giuseppe Prencipe: Coordination without communication:the case of the focking problem.
+The solution was inspired in the algorithm described in the article of Vincenzo Gervasi and Giuseppe Prencipe: Coordination without communication:the case of the flocking problem.

 https://github.com/igorbpf/Robots/blob/master/formation/Coordination_without_communication.pdf